Art Pepper

-Arthur Edward Pepper Jr. (September 1, 1925 – June 15, 1982) was an American jazz musician, most known as an alto saxophonist.
+Arthur Edward Pepper Jr. (September 1, 1925 – June 15, 1982) was an American jazz musician, mostly as an alto saxophonist.
 He occasionally performed and recorded on tenor saxophone, clarinet (his first instrument) and bass clarinet.
 Active primarily in West Coast jazz, Pepper first came to prominence in Stan Kenton's big band.
 He was known for his emotionally charged performances and several stylistic shifts throughout his career, and was described by critic Scott Yanow as having "attained his goal of becoming the world's greatest altoist" at the time of his death in 1982.

 Early life

 Art Pepper was born in Gardena, California, United States.
 His mother was a 14-year-old runaway; his father, a merchant seaman.
 Both were violent alcoholics, and when Pepper was still quite young, he was sent to live with his paternal grandmother.
 He expressed early musical interest and talent, and he was given lessons.
 He began playing clarinet at the age of nine, switched to alto saxophone at 13, and immediately began jamming on Central Avenue, the black nightclub district of Los Angeles.